Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling

 \section{Discussion}

 We have shown that the loss landscapes for deep neural networks contain large multi-dimensional simplexes of low loss solutions.
 We proposed a simple approach, which we term SPRO, to discover these simplexes.
-We show how this geometric discovery could be leveraged to develop a highly practical approach to ensembling, which works by sampling diverse and low loss solutions from the simplexes.
+We show how this geometric discovery can be leveraged to develop a highly practical approach to ensembling, which samples diverse and low loss solutions from the simplexes.
 Our approach improves upon state-of-the-art methods including deep ensembles and MultiSWAG, in accuracy and robustness.
 Overall, this paper provides a new understanding of how the loss landscapes in deep learning are structured: rather than isolated modes, or basins of attraction connected by thin tunnels, there are large multidimensional manifolds of connected solutions.

 This new understanding of neural network loss landscapes has many exciting practical implications and future directions.
-We have shown we can build state-of-the-art ensembling approaches from low less simplexes.
-In the future, one could build posterior approximations that cover these simplexes, but also extend coverage to lower density points for a more exhaustive Bayesian model average.
-We could also imagine creating models that are significantly sparser than standard neural networks, with functional variability defined by the simplicial complexes we have discovered here.
+We have shown we can build state-of-the-art ensembling approaches from low less simplexes, which serve as a simple drop-in replacement for deep ensembles.
+In the future, one could build posterior approximations that cover these simplexes, while extending coverage to lower density points for a more exhaustive Bayesian model average.
 We could additionally build stochastic MCMC methods designed to navigate specifically in these subspaces of low loss but diverse solutions.
 These types of topological features in the loss landscape, which are very distinctive to neural networks, hold the keys to understanding generalization in deep learning.